-The Issuer is a new entity and will be funded by this loan and capital contributions from the limited partners of the Issuer.
 Because the Issuer was formed recently, the Issuer's operations are limited and there are no historical results of operation to report.
-The total buildout and launch of the business will require \$1.85 million.
-The Issuer is seeking to crowdfund an amount between the minimum of \$250,000 and maximum of \$1,000,000 through the Offering.
-The Issuer expects to cover the balance of the total project through tenant improvement allowances (anticipated at about \$600,000), government grant (anticipated Downtown District Grant of \$150,000), initial deposits from vendors (anticipated at approximately \$300,000-400,000), contributions from the co-founders, and equity contributions from private investors.
-If any balances remain, the Issuer expects to fund any shortage with contributions from founders and private investors.
+The Issuer anticipates that the total cost of the project will be approximately \$600,000.
+The Issuer is seeking to crowdfund an amount between the minimum of \$150,000 and maximum of \$400,000 through the Offering.
+If the Issuer is able to complete a successful Offering, the sole shareholder of the Issuer has committed to provide sufficient financing for the Issuer to cover the remaining balance of the project cost.
 Please also see Section V - "Financial Statements" and Appendix A for more information.